RandyKoiSA/VCS_RNA/README.md

 CPSC 362: Software Engineering

 ## About
 	A Version Control System using Boost C++ Libraries for CPSC 362: Software Engineering Class using UNIX.
 	We are implementing a "create repo", "check in", and "check out" feature.

-## Team RNAD members:
+## Team RNAD members
 Randy Le: 97Randy.le@gmail.com
 Alex Liao:
 Nathan: